White House directs Hope Hicks and Annie Donaldson to withhold documents from House Democrats

 Breaking News Emails

-The White House has directed former administration officials Hope Hicks and Annie Donaldson not to hand over any documents to the House Judiciary Committee related to their time at the White House, two sources told NBC News Tuesday.
+WASHINGTON — The White House has directed former Trump administration officials Hope Hicks and Annie Donaldson not to hand over any documents to the House Judiciary Committee related to their time at the White House, two sources told NBC News on Tuesday.

-It's latest in a bitter back and forth between the White House and Capitol Hill, with the Trump administration blocking a number of oversight requests for interviews and documents from current and former aides.
+It's the latest in a bitter back-and-forth between the White House and Capitol Hill, with the Trump administration blocking a number of congressional oversight requests by Democrats for interviews and documents from current and former aides.

+White House tells Hicks not to turn over docs to House JudiciaryJune 4, 201903:04

-An attorney for Hicks did tell the committee Tuesday that she would turn over some documents they requested, from her time on the Trump campaign.
+An attorney for Hicks told the committee Tuesday that she would turn over some documents that lawmakers had requested from her time on the Trump campaign.

 In a statement, Judiciary Chairman Jerrold Nadler, D-N.Y., said the White House “has no lawful basis for preventing these witnesses from complying with our request."